datastaxdevs/workshop-intro-to-cassandra/README.md

 _(Once you have carefully examined the first of the following **INSERT** statements below, you can simply copy/paste the others which are very similar.)_

 > _Note_: in the following, we are using `TIMEUUID`s crafted by hand, to make things easier to visualize.
 In a real application, you would generate them at application
 > level or, in some cases, using the `NOW()` primitive offered by CQL.
-In the values below, you can just look at the first octet of hex digits.
+In the values below, you can just pay attention to the first octet of hex digits.

 📘 **Commands to execute**